The Cat Who Knew a Cardinal

 The Cat Who Knew a Cardinal is the twelfth book in The Cat Who series of mystery novels by Lilian Jackson Braun, published in 1991.
+The novel is set in the fictional Pickaxe City, in Moose Country, “400 miles north of everywhere”.

 Plot summary

 Jim Qwilleran and his lovable siamese cats, Koko and Yum-Yum, have moved into an apple barn on the Klingenschoen estate.

 After a successful closing night on the stage production Henry VIII in the theatre that was once the Klingenschoen mansion the actors throw a cast party at Qwill's new home.
 At the end of the party, Qwill notices one car had not left yet.
 Walking towards the car, wondering if someone has broken down or run out of gas, he discovers the dead body of the much disliked play's director and high school principal, Hilary VanBrook.
 VanBrook was killed by a single gunshot to the back of the head.